Miri Taylor: Angel City

 Angel City selected Taylor in the fourth round of the 2022 NWSL Draft, 39th overall.
 She made her first appearance on 15 May 2022, against the Washington Spirit.
 She got her first start on 11 June 2022, against Racing Louisville FC.
 Taylor played a total of 342 minutes in 11 matches in her first season.
 She played at right wing, center forward, and central midfielder at different times over the course of the season.

 Liverpool

 In January 2023, Taylor returned to England, signing with Women's Super League club Liverpool.
 She spent the second half of the 2023–24 season on loan with Aston Villa, and departed Liverpool at the end of her contract.

 Aston Villa

 On 23 July 2024, Taylor signed for Aston Villa on a two-year contract with the option for a further year.

 International career

 Taylor is a former youth international for England.
 On 13 October 2025, her request to switch international allegiance to Scotland was approved by FIFA.

+Personal life

+Taylor married her partner Samantha Lord in June 2026.